r-lib/devtools/cran-comments.md

 * I ran R CMD check on all 44 downstream dependencies of devtools.
   Summary at: https://github.com/hadley/devtools/blob/master/revdep/summary.md

-* There were 2 failures:
+* There was 1 failure:

-  * REDCapR: This looks to be an SSL connection problem
   * NMF: this failed in the same way previously.
+I have reported the issue to the maintainer, but I'm reasonably certain it's not related to devtools.

 * As far as I can tell, there were no new failures related to changes in devtools.